pmd/pmd/docs/pages/next_major_development.md

 * Since 6.11.0: The Java rule `UnsynchronizedStaticDateFormatter` (multithreading) has been deprecated.
   The rule is replaced by the more general {% rule java/multithreading/UnsynchronizedStaticFormatter %}.

-* Since 6.15.0: The Apex rule {% rule apex/codestyle/VariableNamingConventions %} has been deprecated.
-The rule is
-  replaced by the more general rules {% rule apex/codestyle/FieldNamingConventions %},
+* Since 6.15.0: The Apex rule `VariableNamingConventions` (codestyle) has been deprecated.
+The rule is replaced by the more general rules {% rule apex/codestyle/FieldNamingConventions %},
   {% rule apex/codestyle/FormalParameterNamingConventions %}, {% rule apex/codestyle/LocalVariableNamingConventions %},
   and {% rule apex/codestyle/PropertyNamingConventions %}.

-* Since 6.15.0: The Java rule {% rule java/errorprone/LoggerIsNotStaticFinal %} has been deprecated.
+* Since 6.15.0: The Java rule `LoggerIsNotStaticFinal` (errorprone) has been deprecated.
   The rule is replaced by {% rule java/errorprone/ProperLogger %}.

-* Since 6.16.0: The Java rule {% rule java/codestyle/AvoidFinalLocalVariable %} has been deprecated.
+* Since 6.16.0: The Java rule `AvoidFinalLocalVariable` (codestyle) has been deprecated.
   The rule is controversial and also contradicts other existing rules such as
   {% rule java/codestyle/LocalVariableCouldBeFinal %}.
 If the goal is to avoid defining constants in a scope smaller than the class, then the rule {% rule java/errorprone/AvoidDuplicateLiterals %}
   should be used instead.

-* Since 6.19.0: The Java rule {% rule java/errorprone/InvalidSlf4jMessageFormat %} has been renamed to
+* Since 6.19.0: The Java rule `InvalidSlf4jMessageFormat` (errorprone) has been renamed to
   {% rule java/errorprone/InvalidLogMessageFormat %}.

 * Since 6.24.0: The two Java rules `PositionLiteralsFirstInComparisons` (bestpractices)